-The Natural Sciences and Engineering Research of Canada (NSERC) asked children across Canada to think up invention ideas using all of their STEAM learning, imagination and inspiration from the Little Inventors programme headed by Chief Inventor Dominic Wilcox.
+The Natural Sciences and Engineering Research Council of Canada (NSERC) asked children across Canada to think up invention ideas using all of their STEAM learning, imagination and inspiration from the Little Inventors project headed by Chief Inventor Dominic Wilcox.

 The 18 most ingenious ideas were then turned into working prototypes by magnificent makers across the country.
-This first ever Little Inventors programme in Canada culminated to a spectacular conclusion in July this year, by taking pride of place in the Inventorium exhibition at the Ontario Science Centre, Canada’s largest science museum!
+This first ever edition of the Little Inventors project in Canada culminated to a spectacular conclusion this past July, by taking place in the Inventorium exhibition at the Ontario Science Centre, Canada’s largest science museum!

-The two inventions that were exhibited at the Science fair, were the SCAF, a communication device for ants. and the Hot shovel, a heated snow shovel.
+'Prime Minister Justin Trudeau poses with our two little inventors and other participants at the exhibition.'
+The two inventions that were exhibited at the Science Fair were the SCAF, a communication device for ants, and the Chaud-pelle, a heated snow shovel.

-Here is Annaelle pictured, showing the Chaud-pelle to Mr Trudeau.
+Here is Annaelle pictured, showing the Chaud-pelle to Prime Minister Justin Trudeau.